thephoeron/LLTHW/book/1-02-02-more-strings.md

 # More Strings

-In Lisp, strings can contain just about any character, and what you type inside the double-quotes is exactly what you get.
+In Lisp, strings can contain any character without special markup, except for two particular characters which must be escaped; normally, what you type inside the double-quotes is exactly what you get.
 Line-breaks and all.

 Sometimes though, you want to include double-quote characters inside your string.
 Lisp has a way of doing that, using the escape-character, `\`, the Backslash.